 That’s why Goyal, co-director of the UCI Health ALS & Neuromuscular Center, has devoted herself to slowing the disease’s progression — and perhaps someday to finding a cure.

-There is reason for hope, the nationally regarded ALS researcher says, citing a dozen ALS clinical trials currently underway at UCI Health.
+There is reason for hope, the nationally regarded ALS researcher says, citing a dozen ALS clinical trials currently underway at UCI Health and the UCI Alpha Stem Cell Clinic (ASCC).

 These include three potential treatments that are in phase 3 studies — the last stage of testing before U.S. Food and Drug Administration consideration for approval.